 Investment income is derived primarily from dividend income that is earned by the Company.
-While North American investments usually pay quarterly dividends, investments outside of North America often pay less frequently.
+While North American investments usually pay regular quarterly dividends, investments outside of North America often pay less frequently.
 In general, dividends earned on investments outside of North America peak in the first quarter of the fiscal year.
 Given the volatility in global stock markets and the value of the Canadian dollar relative to other currencies, there is no guarantee that the Company will receive dividend income on its investments at recent dividend payout levels.
-In five of the past six quarters, however, the Company experienced a year-over-year increase in foreign dividend income compared to the same quarter in the prior fiscal year.
+During the year, the Company reduced its exposure to Canadian equities and increased its exposure to foreign equities.
+Going forward, dividends received from foreign equities may be more or less than dividends earned from the previous Canadian equity portfolio.

 Overall returns are determined by the performance of the investment managers of the portfolio and may fluctuate significantly as illustrated by the past eight quarters.
-The returns generated by the investment managers may also not correlate with benchmark returns.
+The returns generated by the investment managers may not correlate with benchmark returns.